Discrete stress-energy tensor in the loop O(n) model: Combinatorial section

+Let~$\Omega$ be discrete domain on~$\Hex$ and~$\b$ be an even subset of its boundary half-edges~$\partial\Edges(\Omega)$.
+We recall that we identify the boundary edges with their half-edges incident to a non-boundary vertex of~$\Omega$.
+For a spin configuration~$\sigma\in \ConfOs{\b}$, its domain wall representation is a collection of edges in~$\Edges(\Omega)$ separating adjacent faces with opposite spins.
+In this subgraph, each vertex in~$\Vertices(\Omega)$ has degree~$0$ or~$2$, all half-edges of~$\b$ belong to this subgraph, no other half-edge of~$\partial\Edges(\Omega)$ are present.
+This describes a bijection between~$\ConfOs{\b}$ and subgraphs consists of cycles (called {\em loops}) and paths ending at half-edges in~$\b$.
+The pushforward of the critical Ising measure under this bijection assigns to every such subgraph~$\gamma$ a probability proportional to~$\weight(\gamma)$ given by

+where~$|\gamma|$ denotes the number of edges in~$\gamma$ (half-edges being counted as~$\tfrac{1}{2}$).
+This measure is also known as the loop~$O(1)$ model.

+It is natural to consider also paths ending at half-edges inside~$\Omega$.
+In general, subgraphs with such paths do not correspond to any spin configuration but this extension will allow us to express~$\Tm$ and the fermionic observable that we define below.

-\begin{definition} For two (inner) half-edges~$a,e$ of~$\Omega$, we denote by~$\ConfO{\b\cup\{a,e\}}$ the set of subgraphs of~$\Omega$ consisting of several loops and paths whose ends are the half-edges contained in~$\b\cup\{a,e\}$, so that each half-edge of~$\b\cup\{a,e\}$ is the end of exactly one of the paths.
+\begin{definition} For two (inner) half-edges~$a,e$ of~$\Omega$ and an even subset~$\b$ of~$\partial\Edges(\Omega)$, we denote by~$\ConfO{\b\cup\{a,e\}}$ the set of subgraphs of~$\Omega$ consisting of several non-intersecting cycles and paths whose ends are the half-edges contained in~$\b\cup\{a,e\}$, so that each half-edge of~$\b\cup\{a,e\}$ is the end of exactly one of the paths.
 The corresponding partition function is given by